 Douglas County is experiencing the nation’s most dramatic percentage of population growth in adults aged 60 and older.
 According to the State Demography Office, by 2030 it is estimated that one in four residents of Douglas County will be age 60 or older – approximately 24% of the County’s population.
 To plan for this population shift and their needs, The Partnership of Douglas County Governments established a Senior Initiative.

 During 2013, projects of the Committee included a review of existing services and resources, a provider survey, a senior citizen survey and 13 listening tours held throughout the county.
 Eighty-five senior service providers were sent the survey with 68 responding.
-The survey was designed to map the connectivity of providers with their consumer and with other providers.
+The survey was designed to map the connectivity of providers with their consumers and with other providers.
 In other words how well they communicate with seniors and how well they partner with other senior serving providers.
 Additionally, a citizen survey was conducted both online and in print to gather data from seniors, their caregivers and those planning to retire in Douglas County.